reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }

 ```
 The example illustrates a method for creating a new user by sending an `HTTP` `POST` request to the specified endpoint.
 Inside a try-with-resources block, it initializes a `CloseableHttpClient` to manage the `HTTP` connection.
 The method constructs a list of form parameters containing the user's details such as first name, last name, email, and avatar.
 These parameters are then encoded into a URL-encoded form entity using the `UrlEncodedFormEntity` class.
 Subsequently, an `HTTP` `POST` request is created with the constructed entity and executed using the `execute()` method of the `CloseableHttpClient` instance.
 The response body containing the created user's data is retrieved and returned as a `String`.
-Any exceptions encountered during the process are caught and rethrown as a `RequestProcessingException` to handle the failure scenario gracefully.
+Any exceptions encountered during the process are caught and thrown again as a `RequestProcessingException` to handle the failure scenario gracefully.

 Now let us see how to call this functionality.